jackfranklin/jackfranklindotcodotuk/src/site/blog/2025-05-06-using-ai-responsibly.md

 very powerful tool**.

 The output from AI _presents itself confidently_ and this is the crux of the problem.
-It continues to frustate me that all the major AI surfaces contain the tiniest _X may make mistakes_ in the footer, and I wish this fact was more prominently presented to users.
+It continues to frustrate me that all the major AI surfaces contain the tiniest _X may make mistakes_ in the footer, and I wish this fact was more prominently presented to users.
 However, once you know and understand this, you can use it with a freedom because you accept it will provide _guidance and